dwyl/image-classifier/README.md

 that is run whilst there is lack of inactivity.
 - if the person is inactive for *8 seconds*, we create an event `"show_examples"`.
-We will create a handler in the liveview to handle this event later.
+We will create a handler in the LiveView to handle this event later.
 - we add the `Hooks` variable to the `hooks` property when initializing the `livesocket`.